SICKAG/sick_scan/doc/google_cartographer.md

 ## Setup

-Setup Google Cartographer:
+Setup Google Cartographer (these steps are for illustration only, you must adapt these lines to your local directory names)

 1. Login to Ubuntu.
 2. Open multiple terminals.
-3. Termininal 1:
+3. Terminal 1:
    . ros1_start.sh
    roscore
 4. Terminal 2: